PSMRI/HWC-API/.github/PULL_REQUEST_TEMPLATE.md

 # Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)
+# Type of change

+- [ ] Bug fix
+- [ ] New feature
+- [ ] Enhancement
+- [ ] Refactoring
+- [ ] Documentation
+- [ ] Other ( please specify )

 # How Has This Been Tested?